 Current Lab Members

-Dave trained as a biochemist and is an expert in the field of bacterial chromosome biology.
-He relocated his laboratory to the University of Birmingham in March 2011 having previously established a successful research group at the University of Warwick.
+Dave trained as a biochemist and is interested in different aspects of bacterial chromosome biology, particularly gene regulation.
+He relocated his laboratory to the University of Birmingham in March 2011 having previously established a research group at the University of Warwick.
 He is a life-long supporter of Wolverhampton Wanderers FC.
 He believes this has made it easier to cope with the frequent disappointments that befall a research scientist.

 Dr. James Haycocks